-Mike Bell, global market strategist at JP Morgan Asset Management, discusses the impact (and low chances) of an OPEC agreement in Algiers.
+Mike Bell, global market strategist at J.P.
+Morgan Asset Management, discusses U.S. earnings, equities and the Fed's potential to hike interest rates.

 Geoff Cutmore is co-anchor for CNBC’s flagship programme Squawk Box in EMEA; the three-hour show bookends the opening of European equity markets.